driveralex/AC562/CR.md

 }
 ```

-The way we implement this could be better executed (notably the with the areneighbours) but with this algorithm, for a typical network, complexity is O(m + n log n).
+The way we implement this could be better executed (notably the with the areneighbours) but with this algorithm, for a typical network, complexity is $O(m + n *log(n))$.

 A better implementation could be done with using a queue.
-Here is a implementation with the stack algorithm :
+Here is a implementation with the stack algorithm:

 ```r
 breadth_first_stack <- function(input_mat,node)